HugoZhang33/StockTicker/README.md

 # StockTicker
-This project functions as an Stock Ticker where a mobile phone user can send a text message with command followed by stock symbols and it will return the stock info scraped from Yahoo.
+This project functions as a Stock Ticker where a mobile phone user can send a text message with command followed by stock symbols and it will return the stock info scraped from Yahoo.

 Commands:
  #0 for stock price (can only type stock symbols without #0)